ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

             *   Bid Failed:
                 *   4p: Declarer's team pays 2 units of stake to the winning team.
                 *   3p: Declarer pays 2 units of stake *to each* opponent.
+    *   **Important Note on Honors Scoring:** The specific "Honors" scoring above (+/- 2 stakes) applies ONLY when the final contract bid was determined in the first bidding round.
+All final bids established in the second bidding round follow the distinct Round 2 scoring rules below, regardless of the bid value.

     *   **If Final Bid was from Round 2 (Minimum Bid 24/22):**
         *   **4-Player Mode (Min Bid 24):**
             *   Bid Made: Winning team collects 2 units of stake from the losing team's shared pool.